-Too much debt can get you in a lot of trouble that impacts you when you want to get a business loan or even new merchant processor.
+Too much debt can get you in a lot of trouble that impacts you when you want to get a business loan or even a new merchant processor.
 Unfortunately, a lack of credit can hurt you in the same way.
 It’s important to practice habits of responsible credit use while working to keep your level of debt down.
 Your credit report is one very important tool for helping you accomplish this, and you will need to learn how to clean up your credit report if there are any errors that need to be disputed.
 To that end, let’s take a more in-depth look at how online credit tools can help your business funding chances.

 The Benefits of a Good Credit Score

 One of the most common reasons people look up their credit report is to understand their credit rating.
 A great rating has several advantages.
 For example, you may notice improvements on most types of insurance, such as lower rates on key man, auto, and life insurance.

 With a strong credit rating, insurers are likely to see you as low risk and if you want to compare car loans and are looking to buy a car then it will help you secure a better rate.
 Another benefit of having a good report is that getting a loan for your business or even lower rates on your merchant processor.